Faytje/Faytje/README.md

 # Heya!

-🛫| Insert Interactive.
-An creative and inspiring company.
-We specialize in making games, software and scripts.
-Support: https://discord.gg/Wu66P2kz6z or email us: insertinteractive@gmail.com

 🎓| Im Rick!
-A student in IT and Software developent and current owner/founder of Insert Interactive.
+A student in IT.
 I'm in my last year of IT study and planning to seek higher eduacation in the form of cyber security.

-👨‍💻| I enjoy trying new things and learn to create my own projects.
-I currently have 2 projects running. one is a modern linux distro and the other one is a recreation of the windows start menu.

-🎸| Besides my education, i like to hang out with friends and family and learn new things.

 ##